domkvv/TOPSIS/README.md

 The application uses the TOPSIS method to compare skiing hotels.
 It compares 3 options based on few particular features and finds the most suitable one.

-The user can compare the hotels in terms of:
+The hotels are compared in terms of:
 - price (£)
 - distance from lift (m)
 - altitude (m)